SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Every string is composed of encoding-independent Unicode characters, and provides support for accessing those characters in various Unicode representations.

-Strings can also be used to insert constants, variables, literals, and expressions into longer strings, in a process known as string interpolation.
+You can also use strings to insert constants, variables, literals, and expressions into longer strings, in a process known as string interpolation.
 This makes it easy to create custom string values for display, storage, and printing.